johnnguyen2020/ComputerSystems/Lab6_Allocators/README.md

 **Write a 1-2 sentence answer here:**

-Part5: 2 brk(null) and 1 brk()  for each mymalloc if brk is NULL then it goes to end of the heap unless brk() is specified a value then it increases the end of the heap by the given adress size. brk(0) finds the current location of the heap pointer which is the end of the heap
+Part5: 2 brk(null) and 1 brk() for each mymalloc if brk is NULL then it goes to end of the heap unless brk() is specified a value then it increases the end of the heap by the given adress size. brk(0) finds the current location of the heap pointer which is the end of the heap.
+3 brk for each malloc and one initially results in 25 sbrk system calls.

 ## Lab Deliverable